 Alan is an experienced corporate adviser and public company director.
 He has a proven track record of implementing strategies that enhance shareholder value.
+He spend 24 years at world-leading accounting firm Coopers & Lybrand, where he headed and grew the Melbourne Corporate Finance Division.
+Following this tenure, Alan developed his own corporate advisory business.
 His main areas of expertise include mergers and acquisitions, public and private equity raisings, business restructurings and strategic advice.
 Alan holds a Bachelor of Commerce from the University of Melbourne, is a Fellow of the Institute of Chartered Accountants Australia and New Zealand and a member of the Australian Institute of Company Directors.